philipturner/s4tf-subprojects/README.md

 - [philipturner/swift-reflection-mirror](https://github.com/philipturner/swift-reflection-mirror) - Reimplemented a runtime reflection feature that was strangely gated behind an inaccessible API.
 This briefly gave me a [good hearty scare](https://forums.swift.org/t/the-future-of-reflective-programming-in-swift/54956/17).
 Apple, why?
 - The Metal backend is prototyped in private repositories, but they may become public in the future.

 The [s4tf](https://github.com/philipturner/s4tf) organization hosts inactive repositories formerly hosted by the [tensorflow](https://github.com/tensorflow) organization.
-Anyone is free to become a member, even just as something symbolic.
-Just contact me over GitHub or email to request to join.

 ## Not directly related